cfarkas/annotate_my_genomes/README.md

 gunzip polished.hq.fasta.gz
 ```

-Users can overlap IsoSeq transcripts (polished.hq.fasta) with gene annotation from NCBI by using the three outputs from ./genome-download program in ./add-IsoSeq-annotation.
+Users can overlap IsoSeq transcripts (polished.hq.fasta) with gene annotation from NCBI by using the three outputs from ./genome-download program by using ./add-IsoSeq-annotation.
-As example, the pipeline will work as follows (chicken assembly, inside test folder):
+As example, the pipeline will work as follows (chicken assembly, inside genome_1 folder):
 ```
 # Downloading galGal6 genome and correspondent UCSC/NCBI GTF annotations
 ./genome-download galGal6